Multiprofessional Critical Care Review: Adult In-Person Course

 Online presentations cover topics including:

 The in-person learning component has limited space available to allow for personalized attention and optimal learning.
-It is strongly recommended that you watch these online presentations before attending the in-person learning to obtain the most benefit.
+It is strongly recommended that you complete the online content before attending the in-person learning to obtain the most benefit.
+Can't attend in-person?
+An online only-option is available.

 *Subject to change